 At the east end of the aisle is the ambo, or lectern, donated by alumni in 1868, which originally stood next-door in the former chapel (now the library).
 Sermons are preached from here on Sunday evenings.
 Past the ambo, up the step, the floor in front of the sanctuary is decorated with three coloured marbles: Cork Red in the centre and Verde Antico (the marble of Byzantium) to either side.

 To the left is the icon of the Baptism of Christ which was painted to commemorate the life and ministry of the Reverend Michael Chantry, Chaplain of Hertford College 1961–2001.
 There is a place for lighting candles as a symbol of prayer in front of the icon.
 On the wall behind the icon are eight memorials to past Principals of the college.

 The floor of the sanctuary is decorated with more coloured marble.
-The central circle before the altar is in Rosso Antico taken from surplus marble from that donated by Greece for the Byron Statue at Hyde Park Corner.
+The central circle before the altar is in Rosso Antico, surplus from the marble donated by Greece for the Byron Statue at Hyde Park Corner.

 The altar is the focus of the sanctuary, its frontal designed by Jackson, the chapel’s architect.
 Behind it rises the reredos in white Carrara marble by George Frampton depicting the crucifixion of Christ.
 To the left of the altar is a copy by Mark Alexander of Caravaggio’s painting The Taking of Christ, depicting Judas’ kiss at the arrest of Jesus.
 The rightmost figure in the painting is a self-portrait of Caravaggio.